Sticker shock over gas tax hike should prompt questions about where the money will be spent, Palatine resident says

 “The concern I’ve heard is maybe the tax is needed because we do have some infrastructure things we need to do,” Cramer said.
 "But I don’t really believe the money’s going to go to what Pritzker says it’s going to.”

-Cramer said he was aware of “anecdotal” reports about upgrades to parks or diverting dollars to road projects, but said he and other voters remain skeptical.
+Cramer said he was aware of “anecdotal” reports about upgrades to parks or diverting dollars from road projects, but said he and other voters remain skeptical.

 “So people don’t give any credibility [to reports] that the money is going to what it was supposed to go for,” he cautioned.